 Authorities say Brown was found hiding in the back of his mother's car close to the crime scene in the Appian Way apartment complex on Patriot Boulevard in Dorchester County.

-Davis surrendered to authorities in March.
+Davis surrendered to authorities last month.